‘Just horrific’: Witnesses tell how missiles tore through journalists’ tent in Gaza

 Fifteen minutes later, Israeli missiles tore through the sky and eviscerated the tent.

-Al-Sharif had been intentionally targeted by the Israelis, who accused him of being the head of a Hamas terror cell, but offered no credible evidence to back up their claim.
+Sharif had been intentionally targeted by the Israelis, who accused him of being the head of a Hamas terror cell but offered no credible evidence to back up their claim.
 There was no explanation for the killing of the other men alongside him.

 Saed, a Palestinian journalist staying in a nearby tent on the same site, was thrown to the ground by the deafening explosion when the strike hit.